zz/docker-httpd/README.md

-# A tiny (1.9 KB) httpd web server Docker Image Sample
+# A tiny (936B) httpd web server Docker Image Sample

 I write a sample httpd server with X64 assembly, so It can build with a Docker image and run with docker daemon.